ablwr/archivematica-docs/admin-manual/installation-setup/upgrading/upgrading.rst

        cd archivematica-devtools
        make install

-2. Confirm Location of Transfer Backlog
+2. Confirm location of transfer backlog

    You need to know the path to the Transfer Backlog Location.
 The default path is '/var/archivematica/sharedDirectory/www/AIPsStore/transferBacklog'.